alessandrogiuliani/VideoBrainPrototype/README.md

 The prototype is entirely implemented in Python language.
 It embeds several packages, be sure to have installed all dependencies, as reported in the following section.
 The prototype has been tested in a specific Linux-based environment.
 See the section “Virtual Machine” for all info.

 Latest release changes:
-- Tag generation: added rising trends retrieval (in combination with top trends)
+- Close up face recognition added
-- Tag generation: added the option of considering video title and description.
+- Now language models are pre-loaded simultaneously